A photography club has 20 cameras worth $20,000.

 - Under 20 items?

 Google Sheets.
-Don't overthink it.
+Do not overthink it.

 - 20-100 items?